zzonyo/trust-docs-test/source/index.html.md

 - The data is queried in reverse order by default; the newer the data, the closer to the front.
 - If the start time or the end time is not within the value range, the system will report an error 1067 to indicate the parameter is invalid.
 - Query users' settlement records with settlement start time behind the start_time but before the end_time.
+- This interface only supports users to query data for the last 90 days.

 > Response:

 ```json